provectus/kafka-ui/documentation/guides/DataMasking.md

 ```

 ### REPLACE
-For json objects - replace target fields values with specified replacement string (by default with `***DATA_MASKED***`).
-Note: if target field's value is objects, then replacement applied to all fields of that object recursively (see example).
+For json objects - replace target field's values with specified replacement string (by default with `***DATA_MASKED***`).
+Note: if target field's value is object, then replacement applied to all its fields recursively (see example).

 ```yaml
 - type: REPLACE